Bachelor's Secondary Teacher Certification Requirements

 Undergraduate Secondary Teacher Education Program Course Sequence

 EDUC 302 (10) "Directed Teaching in the Secondary School"

 |Semester Total: 8 credits||Semester Total: 9 credits||Semester Total: 14 credits|

 |Program Total: 30 credits|

-* Physical education, music, and library media students will not take Practicum I as EDUC 307.
+* Physical education and music students will not take Practicum I as EDUC 307.
 Students will have an equivalent experience through their major unit.